VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/lowlvl.md

 ## Why C?

 This chapter of OpGuides will be mostly C, but, why?
 Well, there's only really a few options for learning low level programming that make sense to start with.
-C, C++, Rust are the 'big three' that come to mind for me.
-C is awesome.
+C, C++, Rust are the 'big three' that come to mind.
+C is what is most popular<a class="ptr">(1)</a>.
 Its spec is small, it's been kept minimal, and it's got a ton of tools to help you learn.
 It forces you to know the low level, which in this case is great.
 C++ has grown into a behemoth where anything can be done in about a dozen different ways and each development team is effectively writing in their own dialect of C++.
+Rust, while better than C for a million reasons, (see the footnote) also sort of assumes you have experience in language like C before using it, so... the answer to why C is because we sorta have to.

-On the other hand, C has a lot of annoyances due to its minimalism.
+To be clear, C has a lot of annoyances due to its minimalism.
 For example, there are no strings - only arrays of characters - and all memory management is manual.

-Rust is cool, but I think it's more of a language you need to grow into to understand why someone would want to use it.
-It's very rigid and does a very good job of preventing memory mistakes and making sure the programmer has handled any errors that could come their way (What do you do if you go to open a file and it's not there, for example).

-Thankfully, C++ and C are pretty similar, as C++ is a superset of C - that is it's C with a whole wack ton of added features (for better or worse)

-What this really means is that should you need the added features of C++ the syntax should be at least familiar.
+If you followed the programming intro chapters, you should've known that first part.

+{{< speech big >}}

+To be clear, writing low level code in C is what I do for work, so I've spent thousands of hours writing C with nothing but the standard library - so I'm not some noob that's bitching from lack of skill.
+There's a good reason Rust is taking over everything that was in C and it's happening so quickly.
+I for one welcome our new Fe₂O₃ filled future.

+{{< /speech >}}

+Fortunately, once you know C picking up Rust or C++ should be easier, as they look relatively similar to C. Plus, learning C first will help you appreciate why they were made.
 Keep in mind though, they are different languages.
 C++ has features that you absolutely should use if you're writing in it.
-Strings, abstracting out much of the memory management, 'vectors', etc.
+Strings, abstracting out much of the memory management, 'vectors', etc. The same goes for Rust.

-It's also worth considering that you can use C code in C++ projects if you need.
+C also has a nice bonus for portability.
+You can call C code from Rust or C++ (as well as most other languages, with varying degrees of effort)

 ## Don't throw out everything you already know!

-[TODO] loops, while, etc.
+Everything from the {{< button relref="Engineering/Programming/Intro/prog0intro" >}}"Lets Write Some Code"{{< /button >}} chapters still applies. `for` and `while` and `&&` and `uint8_t` - all of that jazz.
+If you need to review it, that's totally fine.
+This page isn't going anywhere.

 ## Some simple programs, in C